Adobe Photoshop Elements

 Support: 4/5

-There is a fairly extensive user guide available on the Adobe website which should be able to answer most of your questions about the software.
-There’s also an active forum community of other users who are often quite eager to help others, but if you can’t find answers to your problems there it can be difficult to get more direct help.
-Adobe relies on the forums as their primary support provider, although it is apparently possible to get in touch with someone via phone or live chat by asking a more general account support question first.
+There is a fairly extensive user guide available on the Adobe website, which should be able to answer most of your questions about the software.
+There’s also an active forum community of other users who are often quite eager to help others, but if you can’t find answers to your problems there, it can be difficult to get more direct help.

 Photoshop Elements Alternatives

-Adobe Photoshop CC (Windows / MacOS)
+Adobe Photoshop (Windows / macOS)

 Corel PaintShop Pro (Windows only)

 PaintShop Pro has been around almost as long as Photoshop has, but it doesn’t have quite the same following.
 It has solid editing tools and some excellent drawing and painting tools, though it’s not as user-friendly as Photoshop Elements.
 It does have some solid built-in tutorials, but no guided options.
-Read our full review of PaintShop Pro here.

-Affinity Photo (Windows / MacOS)
+Affinity Photo (Windows / macOS)

 For most day-to-day photo editing, Photoshop Elements offers everything you might need, no matter what skill level you are.
-If you want to add a bit of flair to your images, there’s a whole range of adjustments, filters, graphics and other options for making your photos unique.
+If you want to add a bit of flair to your images, there’s a whole range of adjustments, filters, graphics, and other options for making your photos unique.
 The entire process from editing to sharing is extremely easy, and the Adobe program walks you through step-by-step if you want it to.

 Professional editors will feel limited by the lack of more technical editing options, but for most users, Photoshop Elements will provide everything they need to turn their photos into masterpieces.